Tomas Kalnoky

 Tomas Kalnoky (born December 24, 1980) is a Czechoslovak-born American musician.
 He is the lead singer/guitarist and songwriter of the bands Streetlight Manifesto and Bandits of the Acoustic Revolution, and goes by the pseudonym Toh Kay as a solo performer.
 He is the former lead singer/guitarist for 3rd-wave ska band Catch 22, but left the band after making only one album (their debut, Keasbey Nights) to attend Savannah College of Art and Design in Savannah, Georgia, for visual art.
 According to the booklet of Somewhere in the Between, Kalnoky attended Rutgers University.
 He is the owner of Pentimento Music Company, a record company.

 Biography

-Raised in East Brunswick, New Jersey, he graduated in 1997 from East Brunswick High School.
-After highschool he attended Rutgers University.
+Raised in East Brunswick, New Jersey, Kalnoky graduated in 1997 from East Brunswick High School.
+After high school he attended Rutgers University.